 And Edgeworth does this in Investigations when he's accused (amazingly randomly) of murder.
 The first half of the case is clearing his name, the rest is looking for the true killer and clearing Rhoda's name.

-To be far on the accusation against Edgeworth, he WAS the only person in the place where the victim was found.
-He was also holding the victim's wallet, was the only person without an alibi and was the person who found was found standing over the dead victim's body holding an item which, too be far, WAS dripping with a red substance that could VERY easily have been blood.
-It's not hard too think why he was accused.
+To be fair on the accusation against Edgeworth, he WAS the only person in the place where the victim was found.
+He was also holding the victim's wallet, was the only person without an alibi, and was the person who was found standing over the dead victim's body holding an item which, to be fair, WAS dripping with a red substance that could VERY easily have been blood.
+It's not hard to see why he was accused.

 Acrobat has to worry about this when Kid Laser frames him for Blackhawk's murder.

 In Kevin & Kell, Kevin's ex-wife Angelique goes on a date with R.L., head of the predator corporation Herd Thinners, and sells him secrets about the rabbit evasion techniques.
 Since Kevin is married to Kell, a wolf, the Rabbit Council assumes that he did it and takes away his rabbit license until Fenton, using sonar, identifies R.L. as Angelique's new husband.
 Later on, R.L. and Angelique are accused of falsifying Herd Thinners' earnings, and Kell manages to find out that Vin cloned previously caught prey species.